Ghini/ghini.desktop/doc/building.rst

    * - name
      - description
    * - **d2p**
-     - This is ghini.desktop's :menuselection:`Tools-->Export-->export to pocket`.
+     - This is ghini.desktop's :menuselection:`Tools-->Export-->export to
+       pocket`.
    * - **p2d**
      - Import from the ghini.pocket log file and pictures into the central database.
    * - **d2w**
-     - Offering a selection from your valuable garden data to a central ghini.web site, in order for it to become visible to online virtual visitors, and to offer virtual information panels to real life garden visitors.
+     - Offer a selection of your garden data to a central ghini.web site, so online virtual visitors can browse it.
+   * - **g2w**
+     - Write geographic information needed by ghini.tour (ie: point of interest within the garden) in the central ghini.web site.
    * - **w2t**
      - Importing locations and points of interest from ghini.web to tour.